tarunkumar519/blog/content/posts/how i backup my passwords.md

 This makes it fast and less resource intensive.

 Vaultwarden is run in a docker container.
 Before each backup the container needs to be stopped.
 Not doing this may lead to data corruption.
 I use cron jobs to run backups every night around 3AM.
-If the server is not online at that moment, backup is done when it’s back online.
+If the server is not online at that moment, backup is done when the server is back online.

 By default, all the files of Bitwarden are stored inside `/portainer/Files/AppData/Config/Bitwarden`